 Wyoming welcomed us and was very generous with her rain storm.

-We continued the drive toward Wyoming and the awaiting rain.
+We continued the drive toward Wyoming and the rain.
 Not long after entering the Cowboy State the rain began, accompanied by wind.
 We stopped at the big Pilot truck stop near Rawlins to gas up and pumped on 71 gallons at the best price we’d seen so far that trip at $2.81 per.
 We made lunch in the coach after gassing up, and then continued our drive to Laramie.

 Some views of Wyoming we saw during our drive: